What are your actions to capture the attention of your audience, build anticipation, and boost tickets sales before your event even starts?

-You may not know that technology not only adds incredible value to event marketing but it can also help to achieve pre-event / on-event / post-event goals.
+You may not realize that technology not only adds incredible value to event promotion but it can also help achieve pre-event / on-event / post-event goals.

 A website is a good start.
-No matter which CMS you want to use (be it Wordpress, Joomla, or CONREGO Event Website module), your website should be:
+No matter which CMS you want to use (be it Wordpress, Joomla, or CONREGO event page module), your website should be:

 You got your website in place, now it’s time to reach your target audience.
 Use your social media and, if you have one, your mailing list.
 Although with the mailing list, I’d wait (unless you just want to send a save-the-date email) until you have the registration form.
 I’ll tell you why in a minute, let’s talk about the registration form for now.